 Bare root Hedging Plants

-Our bare root hedging plants are available from mid- November until late February.
+Our bare root hedging plants are available from mid- November until Mid-late March.

 This list can change on a DAILY basis so please contact us for availability if you are after specific varieties & quantities.

 |Acer campestre||Field Maple||60-80 cm||1.99||Tough, good autumn colour|